ActivitySim/activitysim/_sources/howitworks.rst.txt

 How the System Works
 ====================

-This page describes describes how the ActivitySim software works.
+This page describes describes how the ActivitySim software works and the example data schema.

 .. _how_the_system_works: